UK Calculator Editorial Team

 The 2027 pension-IHT change

-From April 2027, unspent pensions will be included in your estate for Inheritance Tax purposes — a major change announced in the Autumn 2024 Budget.
+From 6 April 2027, most unused pensions will be included in your estate for Inheritance Tax purposes — a major change announced in the Autumn 2024 Budget and now legislated.
 Previously, unspent pensions could be passed IHT-free to beneficiaries.
-Post-April-2027, a £500K pension on top of a £325K nil-rate-band estate could trigger up to £200K of IHT.
+Post-6-April-2027, a £500K pension on top of a £325K nil-rate-band estate could trigger up to £200K of IHT.
 Strategies in response: (1) accelerate gifting using the £3,000 annual exemption and 7-year-PET rule, (2) consider whole-of-life insurance written in trust, (3) potentially front-load drawdown to spend down the pension before death.
 None of these are universally optimal — they depend heavily on personal circumstances and life expectancy.

 Comparing drawdown vs annuity in 2026